~ Established in 1982 ~

 Enrollment for 2018-2019 School Year is almost full!

-We have two Tuesday/Thursday spots available for a 4-5 year old child.
+We have one spot available for a 4-5 year old child and 4 spots for Friday only MDO class.
 You may also be placed on a waiting list for the class of your choice.
 If anything changes we can call you and see if you are still interested in one of our openings.
 Please call 303-468-9521 for details.

 “Train a child in the way he should go, and when he is old he will not turn from it.”